Academic History: BA (University of Waterloo, 1987), BSW (York University 1993), MSW (York University, 2004)

 Academic History: MA in Gender Studies (Shih Hsin University, Taipei, Taiwan)- Thesis: In the Face of Marriage: Survival Tactics of Taiwan's Nutongzhis (Lesbians), BS in Mental Rehabilitation, renamed Clinic Psychology (Fu Jen Catholic University, Taipei, Taiwan)

-LGBTQ, Gender Studies, Employment Services, Immigration, Mental Health Services.
+LGBTQ, Gender Studies, Employment Services, Immigration and Newcomers

-Columnist in Bongchhi Women’s Newsletter; Case Manager in Taipei City Employment Services Office; Project manager in Taipei Parents Association of Autism, Taipei, Taiwan.
+Project manager in Taipei Parents Association of Autism, Taiwan

-Hsin-Yun Peng.
-(2016, Mar) “Work Conditions and Health of LGBTQ Employees in Taiwan.”
-Accepted for poster in Rainbow Health Ontario’s 2016 Conference: Because LGTBQ Health Matters.
+Hsin-Yun Peng (2016, Mar).
+“Work Conditions and Health of LGBTQ Employees in Taiwan.”
+Poster in Rainbow Health Ontario’s 2016 Conference: Because LGTBQ Health Matters.
 London, ON.

 Academic History: MSW in Social Justice & Diversity (University of Toronto), BSW, Honors (Ryerson University), BA (Sociology, University of Toronto)